nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 <img style="float: center" src="conway_huson_examples.png" width=1000px>

-While the torus and moebius strip are straightforward, I want to emphasize the different "points" in the first case (c2mm or 2*22).
+While the torus and Moebius strip are straightforward, I want to emphasize the different "points" in the first case (c2mm or 2*22).
 In this example we have 1 cone point (2 fold rotation) and 2 corner points (mirrors intersecting at $\pi/2$).
 In a generic manifold, the homeomorphisms illustrated at the beginning of this post which "inflate the cow" would seem to suggest that we can just "bend" away those corner points.
 However, as Conway and Huson caution: "an orbifold is slightly more than a topological manifold, because it inherits a metric from the original surface, which means, in particular, that angles are defined on it" <a href="#conway3">[5]</a>.
 In other words, that angle is alway present locally.
 It is possible to bend or deform the edges leading away from it without ruining the orbifold, but it is important that the local curvature is preserved.
 To my understanding, this is a critical feature that enables the proof presented in the next section, since it involves integrating the Gaussian curvature of the orbifold.

 Here is a list of all orbifolds for each the wallpaper groups from Ref. <a href="#johnson">[2]</a>.  n-gons indicate n-fold rotation centers, dashed lines are glide planes, and thick lines are mirror; "regular" lines are where the surface is folded up, indicating the boundary of the FD if it is not otherwise indcated by one of these other lines.